hydro-informatics/hydro-informatics.github.io/pages/get-started/install-telemac.md

 ## Install recommended Prerequisites (Part 2: Parallelism and Compilers)

 This section guides through the installation of additional packages required for parallelism.
-Make sure that *Terminal* recognizes `gcc`, which should be already included in Debian Linux (verify with `gcc --help`).
+Make sure that *Terminal* recognizes `gcc`, which should be included in Debian Linux (verify with `gcc --help`).
 The proceed through this section to:

 * Install packages for parallelism to enable a substantial acceleration of simulations:
     + MPI distribution